ckuelker/quick-guide-en-us/Dev/VCS/Git/github-pull-request.md

 git checkout BRACHNAME
 ```

-The short form of the last 2 steps, create a self descriptive branch of
+The short form of the last 2 steps, create a self-describing branch of the
 intended change.

 ```bash